For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 How will I know what classes I am taking during the summer?

 Summer students are expected to complete their placement exams by June 15 to ensure correct placement.
-All Dragons Prep students will take a math course and choose a second class.
+All Dragons Prep students will take a math course and an English course.
+You will get to let us know your preferences for your elective course.

 Are students expected to attend every day during all five weeks of the program?